 Conserving the herbaceous border

-Her commission at Upton marked the start of Kitty’s flourishing career.
-Upton’s herbaceous borders remain a legacy of her knowledge and craft in this form of planting.
-The work you see in this border is part of an ongoing project to control perennial weeds, and to revise Upton’s herbaceous planting schemes.
+Her commission at Upton marked the start of a flourishing career and the herbaceous borders remain a legacy of her knowledge and craft in this form of planting.
+The work here is part of a three year project to revise the planting scheme and control perennial weeds.

 Heather Aston, Head Gardener, explains, ‘We’re following Kitty’s planting plans which she set out in the publication, Modern Garden Craft (1936) and her notes, in letters to Lady Bearsted, also reveal her schemes and ideas.’